This year in November, as every 4 years for the past 225 or so years, America will vote on its next President.

 I intend on most likely voting for John McCain as he appears to be the republican front runner.
 I’d also be voting for him in the primary if I was a registered republican (but I’m not.)

 Now, that said, and as a lead in to my current thoughts on America, right now someone is probably reading this and saying “Oh, yeah, he’s just another right wing nut job.”
-That’s fine, walk away now and go read something you’d feel more inclined to debating in an intelligent and productive manor.
+That’s fine, walk away now and go read something you’d feel more inclined to already believe.

 Four years ago I remember sitting in the dressing room during a dress rehearsal for a production of Richard II (that’s by Shakespeare if you didn’t already know.)
 It was the day after the election.
 Bush had just had a landslide popular vote re-election (in fact, if memory serves it was one of the largest margins ever.
 The theatre is full of Liberals.
 For many understandable reasons.
 Their was one guy who happened to be about the only lone conservative as far as I could tell (because frankly, I’m not really a declared conservative because I don’t give two cents about party affiliation – I’ll vote for who I think matches my values, both ethical and moral).
 Everybody was walking around, griping and moaning about how this was the end of the country, how they were going to move to Canada or New Zealand.
 I walked over to him and congratulated him and he thanked me and then we went off to do our jobs.
 Everyone else still sat around moaning and griping.